agrestio/agrest/UPGRADE-NOTES.md

 ### PARSE_REQUEST stage got split in two [#309](https://github.com/nhl/link-rest/issues/309)

-If you have callbacks attached to `SelectStage.PARSE_REQUEST` or `UpdateStage.PARSE_REQUEST` stages that rely on the presence of `ResourceEntity` in the context, reattach them to `SelectStage.CONSTRUCT_ENTITY` or `UpdateStage.CREATE_ENTITY` respectively, as `ResourceEntity` only becomes available after that new stage.
+If you have callbacks attached to `SelectStage.PARSE_REQUEST` or `UpdateStage.PARSE_REQUEST` stages that rely on the presence of `ResourceEntity` in the context, reattach them to `SelectStage.CREATE_ENTITY` or `UpdateStage.CREATE_ENTITY` respectively, as `ResourceEntity` only becomes available after that new stage.

 ## Upgrading to 2.11